KumariPoonam/QAW/README.md

 READ ME

-1) The frmaework is built with the below technologies Java 1.7 SE
+1) The Framework is built with the following technologies:
-		JUnit
-		Maven
-		Cucumber
-		Gherkin
-		Selenium
-		Log4j
+ 		Java 1.7 SE,
+		JUnit,
+		Maven,
+		Cucumber,
+		Gherkin,
+		Selenium,
+		Log4j,
-	nPage Object Design Patterm
+		Page Object Design Patterm.

-2) The log.log file in the framework needs its path set in Log4j.properties file
+2) The log.log file in the framework needs its path set in Log4j.properties file.

 3) The ChromeDriver is compatibe to work with a Mac OS machine only.
 For Windows please use ChromeDriver.exe from the link below : https://chromedriver.storage.googleapis.com/index.html?path=2.31/

 3) The drivers are set to work with yor local machine (Mac OS only)